yarenska/kubernetes-notes/resource-requirements-qna.md

 In summary, `4Gi` specifies that the pod is requesting 4 GiB of memory from the Kubernetes cluster.

-🤔❓**Question**: "Note that CPU values can be fractional (e.g., 0.1 or 100m, where "m" stands for milli).
+❓🤔 **Question**: "Note that CPU values can be fractional (e.g., 0.1 or 100m, where "m" stands for milli).
 One CPU represents one vCPU, making it equivalent to 1 AWS vCPU, 1 GCP core, 1 Azure core, or 1 hyper-thread on other platforms."
 What does that mean?

 ✅ **Answer**:
 This statement explains how CPU resources are allocated and represented in Kubernetes and how the CPU units relate to cloud provider resources.